andyt530/az2tf/README.md

 * azurerm_network_interface
 * azurerm_virtual_machine

+## PreRequisits
+The tool is written for the bash shell script and has been tested on a MAC Azure cli2 needs to be installed and you need a login with at least "Read" priviledges terrafrom needs to be installed

-## Running the tool
+## Quickstart guide to using the tool

 Running the tool required these steps:
 1. Unzip or clone this git repo into an empty directory
 1. login to the Azure cli2  (az login)
+1. run 'terraform init'
-1. Set the environent variable TF_loctarget
+1. Set the environent variable TF_loc_target
-1. run the tool giving the id of a subscription as a paremeter  (az2tf.sh  xxxx-xxxx-xxxx-xxxx-xxxxxx)
+1. run the tool giving the id of a subscription as a paremeter  (./az2tf.sh  xxxx-xxxx-xxxx-xxxx-xxxxxx)

 ## Planned Additions